ReGain Counseling Review

 On the surface, it may seem like couples counseling might be different from ‘regular’ online therapy.
 After all, one of the main benefits of online counseling is the convenience of being able to communicate with a therapist whenever you want, something that becomes more difficult once there’s another person involved.
 However, this is not entirely accurate.
 For example, many people assume that both people in the relationship need to be part of the counseling session, but this is generally not the case with online therapy, as having the therapist meet with both partners at once is not required in all sessions, and sometimes may never even be necessary.

 When I tested BetterHelp online therapy, I thought the sign-up process was second to none.
 It looks like they have met their match.
 The ReGain sign up process is currently the most straightforward that I have tested to date.
 There are just the right amount of questions for ReGain to compile enough information about you without it being drawn out and overwhelming.
-First you are greeted by a question asking if you would allow your partner to join in the therapy session.
-You can choose either couples counseling of individual counseling.
-It doesn’t have to be couples counseling only.
+First, you are greeted by a question asking if you would allow your partner to join in the therapy session.
+You can choose to sign up on your own, or with your partner.
+Meaning, the sessions do not have to involve all three of you.
+Some people prefer to work on their relationships by first speaking with a therapist on their own.

 ReGain Sign Up Process